API Reference

 TulipaEnergyModel.add_storage_variables! — Method

-add_storage_variables!(connection, model, variables)Adds storage-related variables to the optimization model, including storage levels for both within rep-period and over-clustered-year, as well as charging state variables.
+add_storage_variables!(connection, model, variables)Adds storage-related variables to the optimization model, including storage levels for both within rep-period and inter-period, as well as charging state variables.
 The function also optionally sets binary constraints for certain charging variables based on storage methods.

 TulipaEnergyModel.add_transport_constraints! — Method